Study in the USA | IDP Vietnam

 1.1.
 The world's leading quality of advanced American education

-In addition, the U.S. study abroad program offers a wide range of disciplines – from computer science, business, economics, engineering, biomedicine, communication to the arts – making it easy for students to choose a pathway that suits their abilities and career goals.
+In addition, the U.S. study abroad program is very diverse in terms of disciplines, from computer science, business, economics, engineering, biomedicine to communication, art, and design.
+As a result, students can choose a major that suits their abilities and future career orientation.

 With 50 states and 1 federal district, the United States is one of the most culturally diverse countries in the world.
 Each state and city has its own identity in terms of culture, lifestyle and people.